 Coconut Kernel Processing: Coconut kernel also known as Copra is the edible part of coconut fruit.
 Coconut kernel are eaten fresh or made into Sweetened/salted coconut chips, Coconut crisps, Roasted young coconut, Desiccated coconut and Coconut powder.
 Coconut milk, Coconut milk powder and Coconut cream are also produced from the kernel.
 Most of these products require mature kernel of 12 months old or more.
 6,000 fully matured coconuts could yield 1 tonne of kernel.
 All these are viable products that could transform coconut industry.
 International price of desiccated coconut ranges from US $2040 – 2936, copra price ranges from US $993 – 1392 per metric ton,

-Coconut By-products Processing: Inedible by-products obtained during fruit processing are mainly coconut shell and coconut husk.
-Coconut shell is used for production of coconut shell charcoal or activated carbon and briquettes which has huge applications in fluid refinery and purification.
+Coconut By-products Processing: Inedible by-products obtained during fruit processing are used for handicraft items, coco coir and coconut shell charcoal production.
+Coconut shell charcoal or activated carbon has huge applications in fluid refinery and purification.
 Activated carbon was the single largest item of export both in terms of quantity in India.
 International price of coconut shell charcoal ranges from US $386 – 482.
-Coconut shell is also used for handicrafts items like ladles, neck chain, forks, show piece, shell buttons, ice creams cup etc. Coconut husk is used for the manufacture of coco-peat, an essential growing medium used in horticulture.
+Coconut shell is also used for handicrafts items like ladles, neck chain, forks, show piece, shell buttons, ice creams cup etc. Coco coir is an essential growing medium used in horticulture.

 Coconut Palm Stem Processing: Once coconut tree is over 50 years, fruit production declines rapidly, removal of old trees become necessary to make space for new plantation.
 These coconut trees can be processed into coconut timbers which are used for making furniture and carpentry works.
 Timbers from palm trees are durable and priced well.